New York, on the other hand, is not a ledge city.

 Reggaeton Planter “Ledge”

-Liquid nailing a two-foot-long piece of angle iron onto this chunky concrete abomination is like slapping some rouge on one side of the Elephant Man’s face.
+Liquid nailing a two-foot-long piece of angle iron onto this chunky concrete abomination is like slapping some rouge on a cinder block.

 Desbrosses Street “Ledge”